jdelgado111/jdelgado111.github.io/README.md

 ## Description

 The project uses HTML and CSS to create a sample personal blog website.
-The site is accessible at [**website**](https://jdelgado111.github.io/index.html).
+The site is accessible [**here**](https://jdelgado111.github.io/index.html).